dfinity/candid/.github/CONTRIBUTING.md

 # How to make a contribution

-Depending on the type of contribution you want to make, you might follow a different workflow.
+Depending on the type of contribution you want to make, you might follow different workflows.
-For example, if you are only interested in reporting an issue, there's no need to clone the repository or set up a development environment.

 This section describes the most common workflow scenarios: